Belden Place: History

-Named after Josiah Belden early California pioneer, San Jose's first mayor, and real estate businessman.
+The alley is named after Josiah Belden, an early California pioneer, San Jose's first mayor, and real estate businessman.
 Belden owned a portion "of the block on the east side of Kearny Street, between Bush and Pine running through to Belden Place.
 He built the Harpending block on the south side of Market Street, above first and the Belden block on the southwest corner of Montgomery and Bush Streets.

 Later, Belden sold much of the Market Street property to Charles Crocker.
 The area was home to San Francisco's first French settlers.
 Approximately 3,000, sponsored by the French government, arrived near the end of the Gold Rush in 1851.
 According to historian Gladys Hansen, the French shared Dupont Street (now Grant Avenue) with early Chinese settlers during the early days of Chinatown, and were more sympathetic than others to their concerns.
 French novelist Alexandre Dumas, père, in his 1852 first-person account A Gil Blas in California, describes local Chinese cooks experimenting with French cuisine.
 The enclave persisted, despite subsequent waves of Chinese, Italian, Irish, and other immigrants to the area.